Lightning-AI/litgpt/xla/README.md

 gcloud compute tpus tpu-vm ssh tmp --worker=all --command="pkill -e python"
 ```

+Notice how the commands to install the environment and prepare checkpoints need to be run on all workers, since the filesystem
+for each worker (host) is not shared.

 For the rest of this tutorial, it will be assumed that it is being run on a single host for simplicity.

 </details>